Kunull/Writeups/docs/Pwn College/Debugging Refresher.md

 Current value: 45ab5c7cf3884275
 ```

 When we hit the second breakpoint, we have to jump over the next instruction.
-For this, we can set the `$rip` to `main+630`, effectively skipping over the `__isoc99_scanf@plt` call.
+For this, we can set the `rip` to `main+630`, effectively skipping over the `__isoc99_scanf@plt` call.

 ```
 (gdb) set $rip = *(main+630)
 ```

-Now, we have to set the value of `$rbp-0x10` to the value that we printed.
+Now, we have to set the value of `rbp-0x10` to the value that we printed.

 ```
 (gdb) set *((unsigned long long *)($rbp - 0x10)) = $currentValue